nspcast/htotw/content/posts/2022-01-20-442-where-did-priestly-celibacy-come-from.md

 ---
-title: 442 Where did priestly celibacy come from?
+title: AN 442 Where did priestly celibacy come from?
 author: Dustin
 type: post
 date: 2022-01-21T03:59:44+00:00